01604987/Dice-Sound-Checker/README.md

 This repository will be a testing ground that helps with generating suitable dice shaking audio files.
 Furthermore it simulates 2 DFPplayer mini playing after each other on their own speakers.

 Simply drop and replace the audio files in sounds folder.
-Audio format must be .wav
+Audio format must be .wav <br>
+File naming scheme goes as followes in the sample files already in the folder.
+Starting with 001.wav and ending with max 256.wav

 # How to setup
 - Have python 3.7+ installed